FluxML/Flux.jl/docs/src/guide/models/custom_layers.md

   return m.chain(x) + x
 end

-# Call @layer to allow for training.
-Described below in more detail.
+# This is optional but recommended for pretty printing and other niceties
 Flux.@layer CustomModel
 ```
 Notice that we parameterized the type of the `chain` field.
 This is necessary for fast Julia code, so that that struct field can be given a concrete type. `Chain`s have a type parameter fully specifying the types of the layers they contain.
 By using a type parameter, we are freeing Julia to determine the correct concrete type, so that we do not need to specify the full, possibly quite long, type ourselves.